Report of the Trustees for the YE 31/3/2022

 A mixed year where we experienced restrictions due to COVID but also where we tried to get back to some sort of normal activity.
 As well as ensuring the hall was available to users, the Trustees also focused on hosting several events, including free bingo and beetle drive evenings to allow people to venture out again, with sensible precautions in place, focusing on events that would have as wide appeal as possible.
 We also ran a couple of quizzes and the hall hosted the village Christmas fete and annual races events.

-The hall continued to be used for a range of activities including preschool, dance and fitness classes, language lessons, cookery classes, birthday and other party events, badminton, table tennis as well as educational and family support groups.
-The Parish Council Clerk continued to have an office in the hall.
+The hall continues to be used for a range of activities including preschool, dance and fitness classes, language lessons, cookery classes, birthday and other party events, badminton, table tennis as well as educational and family support groups.
+The Parish Council Clerk continues to have their office in the hall.

 The Trustees worked closely with users in terms of ensuring compliance with government restrictions and guidelines to keep users as safe as possible.
 We also offered advice and financial support, specifically to locally based non-profit users.
 We were fortunate in receiving grants from the local authority to support the hall during the “COVID period”.